springernature/ux-elements-docs/content/A-to-Z-style-guide.md

 These guidelines help us keep our digital content consistent across our products, platforms and services – for all imprints.
 This guide is primarily for anyone writing customer-facing copy in SN Digital.

-If there's a topic we need to cover, or an example that needs updating, talk to Gaynor Burns
+If there's a topic we need to cover, or an example that needs updating, talk to Gaynor Burns.

 ## A
 ### alt text on images